Insurance Claim For a DC Car Accident

 Underinsured Motorist Coverage (UIM)

-You may use underinsured motorist coverage, or UIM, if the defendant’s liability coverage is insufficient to cover your damages.
+You may use underinsured motorist coverage or UIM if the defendant’s liability coverage is insufficient to cover your damages.
 For example, if you receive a settlement offer from the defendant of $30,000, which is their policy limit, and your damages are $50,000, you are still left with $20,000 in damages.
 In other words, you are not yet whole for your injury.
 You may use your UIM coverage to cover the remaining $20,000.
 To do so, you must prove to your insurance carrier that the case is worth $50,000 to recover the additional $20,000.

 Making an Insurance Claim For a DC Car Accident